neoforged/Documentation/docs/misc/components.md

 Text Components
 ==================

-`Component` is part of text that can be formatted, have styles applied, and be chained with other components.
+`Component` is a holder for text which can be formatted and chained with other components.
-`MutableComponent` is currently the only implementation of `Component` whose style and list of chained components changed, it can be created by either passing its contents directly to `MutableComponent#create` or using one of these static helpers:
+The subtype `MutableComponent` is used to apply formats and chain other compoennts.

 * `Component#literal(String text)` - creates component whose represented text is simply `text` that was passed in.
 * `Component#nullToEmpty(@Nullable String text)` - same as `#literal` except it creates empty component if null has been passed